turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

+Modify your Sinatra app to make this pass.

+#### Finding Multiple Matched Ratings

-Next we need the case where a product has multiple ratings.
+Next, we need the case where a product has multiple ratings.

-In order to test that this actually returns multiple ratings, we need two
+In order to test that this actually returns the correct ratings, we need three ratings in the database: two that match and should be returned, and one that does not match and should be omitted.
-ratings that will be returned.
-To test that it excludes irrelevant ratings, we
-also need a rating that will *not* be returned.

-So we need three test ratings.
-Something like:

-* product id 1, user id 1 # match
-* product id 1, user id 2 # match
-* product id 2, user id 2 # no match

 ```ruby
 def test_get_all_ratings_for_product